 1. Low gravity (low gravity).
 It lets you jump great distances while running and shooting from the air.
 Be careful not to jump into outer space.

 2. Without lights (light off): the lights go out.
 Your computer automatically connects the night viewer vision system.

 3. Immortal (immortal): you will hear an alarm and v or vortex through the stadium.
 During those seconds the player to be immortal.

 Some of the enemies you’ll find in the game.

 They are the weakest enemies.
 The Zs are the weakest, and the “A’s” the most powerful.
 They approach the player and explode, in addition to throwing light weapons and missiles as they approach.
-Free books are destroyed.
+Sometimes they leave books on the floor.
 If you shoot the books you get energy.
-Those books go to a library, which will be accessible later.
+Those books go to a Virtual Library, which will be accessible later.